 Joint Honours gives you the flexibility to cover two subjects in one degree.
 Popular combinations with International Relations and Diplomacy include:

 - International Relations and Diplomacy and American Studies

 - International Relations and Diplomacy and History

-- International Relations and Diplomacy and Third World Development
+- International Relations and Diplomacy and Global Development (Joint Honours)

 - International Relations and Diplomacy and Media Studies

 - International Relations and Diplomacy and Criminology